javacasts/javacasts.github.io/_posts/2018-08-26-jc0007-spring-security.markdown

 When the `doFilter` method is called, the `Filter` gets the `ServletRequest`, `ServletResponse` and the `FilterChain`.
 It could completely respond to the `ServletRequest` by sending something to the `ServletResponse` and finishing itself.
-By default, it will call `chain.dofilter(request, response)` somewhere and pass on the processing of the request/response, but each `Filter` could decide that no further processing should happen.
-It can also completely modify the request or add headers to the response.

-The filter that I created, just takes the time before it passes on to the further filter chain, and when returning from it, calculated how many milliseconds have passed and writes this to the logging.
+This filter stores the time before it passes the `request` and `response` on to the filter chain, and when returning it calculates how many milliseconds have passed since.

+As you see, Filters are very powerfull.
+They can add, remove, change data from the `request` and `response`, they can even decide not to pass the request further down the `FilterChain`, and this is where Spring Security is operating.

 The spring security filter chain
 --------------------------------